RabbitSrc/rabbit-youtube/README.md

 A utility to download youtube videos by user_id / playlist_id.

-Please note you'll need to have a google API key (Browser key) to use this application, you may get a key from: https://console.developers.google.com
+Please note that you'll need to have a google API key (Browser key) to use this application, you may get a key from: https://console.developers.google.com

-### main Features ###
+### main features ###

-* download all videos uploaded by the given user id
+* download all videos uploaded by user id
-* download all videos in the given playlist
+* download all videos by playlist
-* skip the downloaded files
+* skip the previously downloaded files

 ### how to use it ###